mohit-marathe/zetajs/examples/letter-address-tool/README.md

-An example of a stripped-down, standalone Writer document canvas without any surrounding menubars, toolbars, side panels, etc..
+An example of a Web form letter demo, using a stripped-down, standalone Writer document canvas without any surrounding menubars, toolbars, side panels, etc.

 To build the example, the `LOWAINSTDIR` make variable must point to a LOWA installation directory (and must end in a slash).
 Something like